JNWH8686/Arch-Linux-Install/index.md

 ## 1. Introduction

-I'm Johnathan Harrington, and this documentation outlines the process I followed to install and configure **Arch Linux** inside VM Workstation Pro 17.6.4 for CYB-3353-01.
+This documentation outlines the process I followed to install and configure **Arch Linux** inside VM Workstation Pro 17.6.4 for CYB-3353-01.
 This document also serves as a reference for reproducing my setup, if needed, and includes comments on any difficulties encountered.

 ---